mi-erasmusmc/OMOP-CDM-Course/chapter2.md

 <b> Question: </b>

 What is the ICD-10CM standard\_code for 'type 2 diabetes'?
-Can you find this by using filter or the hierachy and related_concepts information of the standard concept?
+Can you find this by using filter or the hierarchy and related\_concepts information of the standard concept?

 *** =possible_answers